-All pre (lockdown) bookings remain on the system and we will contact you a few days before the stay with the current Park rules and your booking details for confirmation and payment.
+All pre bookings will be contacted a few days before the stay with the current Park rules/ guidance, a track and trace form and your booking confirmation with details to check prior to payment.

 We have been informed of very strict rules which have to be adhered to and we will be enforcing these rules.
 Upon arrival at the Park it is essential that you check in at reception.
 There will be certain procedures which you will have to follow and additional measures will be in place for your safety and that of our staff.
 It is paramount that these are all observed.

-Please carefully read the additional rules and information to help us to ensure a safe reopening for all our customers, staff and family.
+Please carefully read the additional rules and information and follow our guidance to help us to ensure we can reopen for all our customers, staff and family.
 We will require written acknowledgement and agreement that these Park rules will be abided by.
 Any breach of the rules will mean you invalidate the contract you have with us, your unit will need to be removed from the Park immediately, at your own cost, and there will be no refund on any monies paid.